 Swingle, Van Egmond & Heitlinger knows what it takes for you to get the most out of your contract.
 Our law firm can help draft a precise contract that protects your company or business.
 We can also modify existing agreements to prevent future misinterpretation or disputes.

 Our firm understands that every business is unique with its own set of challenges.
 We help individuals with employee handbooks, contracts, and sale agreements.
-Let us put our 100 years of combined experience to work for you.
+Let us put our years of experience to work for you.

 What Does a Business Contract Lawyer Do?